Film Studies Major (ENGL)

 Program Learning Outcomes

-- Students will be able to analyze and interpret film aesthetics and technical structures of editing, cinematography, and mise-en-scene.
+- Students will be able to analyze and interpret film aesthetics and technical structures of editing, cinematography, sound, and mise-en-scene.

 - Students will be able to identify and analyze diverse genres and movements in the history of film.